jwpinnington/APL_psa/README.md

 ### Solution architecture inputs

 #### inputs_1
 Background documentation: Model the existing actors that suport the objective; people, processes and technologies.
+From this we can begin to determine the [stakeholders](#inputs_3)

 #### inputs_2
 Solution vision document: this is a fleshing out of the given strategy.